How long will I be in the center after my procedure (recovery period)?

 Recovery periods vary from person to person and from procedure to procedure due to length of each surgery.
 A rule of thumb is that you can usually expect that longer procedures will require longer recovery periods and shorter procedures require shorter ones.
 For a half hour procedure, you might have a half hour recovery period.
 For a one hour procedure, you might have a one hour recovery period.
 The average recovery is between half an hour to an hour and a half.

-Family members may join patients, if they choose, up until the time they are called into the pre-op area. .
+Family members may join patients, if they choose, up until the time of their procedure.
 At that time, we ask that family members remain in the waiting room until the procedure is complete.
 When you return to the recovery room and awaken, your family may once again join you.
 Parents will be asked to remain at the center for the entire time of any pediatric procedures so that they may be present as the child awakens.
 Your child’s comfort, by you the parent is an important part of recovery.

 There are two reasons.
 One, sometimes physicians get ahead of schedule and it is important that the next patient be available and ready for their procedure.
 Two, patients go through an assessment phase by nurses’ and anesthesiologists in preparation for their procedures.
 This takes time and, so that no patients feel rushed, it is important that all involved have time to make their contribution to your care.